-The transformation configuration editor provides a few navigations for finding related transformation configurations, and to locate a transformation configuration in the Project Explorer.
+The transformation configuration editor provides a few navigation commands for finding related transformation configurations, and to locate a transformation configuration in the Project Explorer.
+You can also navigate to model elements that are referenced from the transformation configuration.

 Show In Project Explorer